eric-s-s/sentences/README.rst

     $ python setup_cx_freeze.py bdist_msi  # or bdist_mac

-note: There is an issue with creating a shortcut.
+**note:** There is an issue with creating a shortcut.
 See details `here
 <https://stackoverflow.com/questions/24195311/how-to-set-shortcut-working-directory-in-cx-freeze-msi-bundle>`_.

+**note:** The `.msi` file does not seem to do updates.
+Each separate version of the program must be uninstalled before the new one can be installed.

 GUI options details:
 --------------------